bmdvpanga/tictactoe/README.md

 ### Installation instructions for running the "front-end" for testing/debugging: ###

 1) Install NodeJS (stable release) via different operating system instructions
-2) In the repository folder named `tic-react` run the command `npm install.` This will install the React modules and other Node.js dependencies
+2) In the repository folder named `tic-react` run the command `npm install.` to install dependencies
 3) Ensure you are using the most recent version of NodeJS with the command `npm update` in the folder named `tic-react.`
 4) Run the "front-end" server with the command `npm start` in the folder named `tic-react`